Nmclendon/PopulationByZipCode/README.md

 ## Starting your Flask server
 1. **Modify rest_web.py**
-- You will need to modify lines 23 and 26-28 to match your own Raspberry Pi IP address and your own mysql.connector.connect configuration in order to properly connect to your database.
+- You will need to modify lines 23 and 28 to match your Raspberry Pi IP address and your database name.

 2. **Modify login.html**
 - You will need to modify lines 3 and 8 in login.html to match the IP address of your Raspberry Pi or you will not be properly redirected when you use the search and update features on the web page.
 You should keep the port as 5000 since Flask runs on port 5000 in development mode by default.